 - ACGME-accredited fellowship programs (Adult and Pediatric Hematology/Oncology, Gynecologic Oncology, Neuro-Oncology);

 - CTSA supported programs; cancer-focused T32 research training grants, including seven focused on graduate students and eight focused on post-doctoral fellows; the Burroughs Wellcome Fund supported Office of Physician-Scientist Development and the Duke Office of Clinical Research.

 The OCRCD supports cancer-oriented trainees across the training continuum, from high school students to junior faculty, by leveraging DCI-specific efforts with the broad array of educational and mentoring resources already available in this rich environment.
-Overall, the DCI has made direct investments of $3.9 million dollars in training and education over the past four years.
+The DCI has made substantial investments in training and education.